KrishAGARWA/package-delivery/mmmmm.md

 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
 Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
 Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 "Editing"

+Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
+Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
+Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
+Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
+"Editing"